nri-kids-interaction-lab/nri-kids-interaction-lab.github.io/actual_model/README.md

 # TO DO

+- [] Figure out why the icons are tall and narrow, and then fix it!
 - [] Find a new green check mark icon.
 - [] Maybe: only show icons when the operator is talking?